-- 27.1 A motion must be formally seconded before the question can be put on a motion and recorded in the minutes. - 27.2 Every member of council shall have one vote. - 27.3 The head of council or presiding officer shall vote with the other members of council on all questions. - 27.4 Failure to vote by a qualified member of council shall be deemed to be a negative vote. - 27.5 Once the head of council or presiding officer states a question, the motion shall be deemed to be in the possession of council but may, with consent of the majority of council, be withdrawn at any time before decision or amendment. - 27.6 After a motion has been read, a member may propose a friendly amendment following which the mover may: - (a) accept the friendly amendment, in which case the motion shall be read incorporating the amendment; or
+- 27.1 A motion must be formally seconded before the question can be put on a motion and recorded in the minutes. - 27.2 Every member of council shall have one vote. - 27.3 The head of council or presiding officer shall vote with the other members of council on all questions. - 27.4 Failure to vote by a qualified member of council shall be deemed to be a negative vote. - 27.5 Once the head of council or presiding officer states a question, the motion shall be deemed to be in the possession of council but may, with consent of the majority of council, be withdrawn at any time before decision or amendment. - 27.6 After a motion has been read, a member may propose a friendly amendment following which the mover may: - (a) accept the friendly amendment, in which case the motion shall be read incorporating the amendment; or - (b) reject the friendly amendment, in which case it may be presented as an amendment. - 27.7 Only one amendment shall be allowed to an amendment.
+The order of voting shall be: - (a) an amendment to an amendment; then - (b) an amendment to a motion; then - (c) the motion, as amended.

-- (b) reject the friendly amendment, in which case it may be presented as an amendment. - 27.7 Only one amendment shall be allowed to an amendment.
-The order of voting shall be: - (a) an amendment to an amendment; then - (b) an amendment to a motion; then - (c) the motion, as amended. - 27.8 After a motion is finally put to a vote, no member of council shall speak to the motion nor shall any other motion be made until after the vote is taken and the result declared. - 27.9 Except where expressly provided in statute, any question on which there is a tie vote shall be deemed to be lost.
-See section 245 of the Municipal Act, 2001. - 27.10 All votes shall be announced openly, as carried, defeated or lost, by the head of council or presiding officer.
-The clerk shall record the results of the votes as follows: - (a) if passed "Carried"; - (b) if not passed "Defeated"; and - (c) if tied "Motion Lost". - 27.11 The head of council or presiding officer shall declare the vote on all questions and should his/her declaration be stated by any member of council to be in doubt, the head of council or presiding officer shall require the vote to be retaken in an alternative manner and the results of this vote shall be final. - 27.12 On an unrecorded vote, the manner of determining the decision on a motion shall be at the discretion of the head of council or presiding officer and may be by voice or show of hands. - 27.13 A member of council may present a motion to recess in order to take a short break during a meeting.
-The duration shall be established by the head of council or presiding officer.
+- 27.8 A motion may only be put in the positive and not in the negative.
+A motion to not do something does not need to be made.
+A motion must be formally seconded before the question can be put on a motion and recorded in the minutes. - 27.9 After a motion is finally put to a vote, no member of council shall speak to the motion nor shall any other motion be made until after the vote is taken and the result declared. - Except where expressly provided in statute, any question on which there is a tie vote shall be deemed to be lost.
+See section 245 of the Municipal Act. - 27.10 All votes shall be announced openly, as carried, defeated or lost, by the head of council or presiding officer.
+The clerk shall record the results of the votes as follows: - a. if passed "Carried"; - b. if not passed "Defeated"; and - c. if tied "Motion Lost" = "Defeated" - 27.11 The head of council or presiding officer shall declare the vote on all questions and should their declaration be stated by any member of council to be in doubt, the head of council or presiding officer shall require the vote to be retaken in an alternative manner and the results of this vote shall be final. - 27.12 On an unrecorded vote, the manner of determining the decision on a motion shall be at the discretion of the head of council or presiding officer and may be by voice or show of hands.

-27.14 Recorded Votes
+27.13 Recorded Votes

-- (a) The head of council or presiding officer shall require a recorded vote to be taken on any question upon request of a member of council if such request is made prior to the commencement of the voting or immediately thereafter.
+(a) The head of council or presiding officer shall require a recorded vote to be taken on any question upon request of a member of council if such request is made prior to the commencement of the voting or immediately thereafter.
 When a member of council present requests a recorded vote, all members of council present at the meeting shall vote, unless otherwise prohibited by statute.
-See section 246 of the Municipal Act, 2001. - (b) For the purposes of recorded votes, the clerk shall establish lists of various orders of the names of the members of council, excluding the head of council.
-When a recorded vote is requested, the clerk shall draw one of the lists established.
-All members of council present at the meeting shall vote in the order that is drawn with the head of council or presiding officer casting the final vote.
-The members of council shall respond yea or nay when called upon.
-The names of those who voted for and those voted against shall be noted in the minutes.